energywebfoundation/ewf-token-bridge/README.md

 After this step our bridge site should be available under domain provided in configuration `bridge_main_domain`.
 It is important to note if you do not use Cloudflare with provided certificates, then our browser will see untrusted self generated certs, which might cause e.g. Chrome to deny such connections.
 You can add an exception or replace certs.

-In some cases it is require to restart Nginx, for that purpose connect through ssh to the instance, go to the common resources directory (default:`/bridge-data/resources-docker-stack`) and run:
+In some cases it is required to restart Nginx.
+Connect through ssh into the instance, go to the common resources directory (default:`/bridge-data/resources-docker-stack`) and run:

 `docker-compose up -d --force-recreate nginx`